 I finally confronted my artichoke phobia when I got my first restaurant job.
 I needed to learn how to prep and cook artichokes—and fast.
 Needless to say, I served plenty of creamy artichoke soup in those early days as I was figuring out how to cook these delicate spring vegetables.
 I finally know how, and there really is nothing to it.
 I promise.

-Here are my foolproof steps for preparing and trimming an artichoke, plus my favorite recipes for cooking them—grilled, braised and stuffed....read full post »
+Here are my foolproof steps for preparing and trimming an artichoke, plus my favorite recipes for cooking them—grilled, steamed and stuffed.

 While I do not eat bacon often, I happily enjoy it every once in a while with a stack of pancakes or in a Cobb salad.
 Unfortunately a recent study from the Harvard School of Public Health found that eating red meat, including processed meats like bacon, can lead to increased risk of cancer and heart disease.
 Processed meats, in particular, were called out in the study for their high levels of saturated fat, sodium and nitrites.